KTH/kth-style-packages/README.md

 $ npm version prerelease
 ```

 The new version is released to npm and can be found here https://www.npmjs.com/package/kth-style.
-Since KTH Style currently has two different versions the latest release will be seen here.
+Since KTH Style currently has two different versions (v1 and v2) the latest released will be seen here.
 To view all releases you can type the following in you terminal:

 ```
 $ npm show kth-style versions